eradman/entr/README.md

 Examples
 --------

-Run `make test` when a source file changes:

-    ls *.[hc] | entr make test

-To watch for changes in any Python file and run some tests:
+Recompile if header files change

-    find . -name *.py | entr ./test.sh
+    $ find. -name '*.h' | entr make

-Convert file, sending output of to a file
+Run tests if any file in the current directory changes, only printing STDERR

-    echo README.md | entr sh -c 'md2html README.md > README.html'
+    $ echo '.' | entr sh -c './test.sh > /dev/null'

+Convert any altered Markdown in the current directory to HTML using a FIFO

+    $ ls *.md | entr +notify &
+    $ while read F
+    > do
+    >   markdown2html $F
+    > done < notify

 Supported Platforms
 -------------------